Military of Goryeo: Military regime

 Although the military founded Goryeo, its authority was in decline.
 In 1014, a coup occurred, but the effects of the rebellion didn't last long, only making generals discontent with the current supremacy of the civilian officers.

 In addition, under the reign of King Uijong, military officers were prohibited from entering the Security Council, and even at times of state emergency, they were not allowed to assume commands.
 After political chaos, Uijong started to enjoy traveling to local temples and studying sutra, while a large group of civilian officers almost always accompanied him.
 The military officers were largely ignored and mobilized to construct temples and ponds.

-At the beginning of 1170, the government of Goryeo was de facto controlled by a succession of powerful families from the warrior class, most notably the Choe family, in a military dictatorship akin to a shogunate.

-In 1170, a group of army officers led by Jeong Jung-bu, Yi Ui-bang and Yi Go launched a coup d'état and succeeded.
-King Uijong went into exile and King Myeongjong was placed on the throne.
-However, effective power lay with a succession of generals who used an elite guard unit known as the Tobang to control the throne: the military rule of Goryeo had begun.
-In 1179, the young general Gyeong Dae-seung rose to power and began attempting to restore the monarch's full power and purge the state's corruption.
+In 1170, a group of army officers led by Chŏng Chung-bu, Yi Ŭi-bang and Yi Ko launched a coup d'état and succeeded.
+King Uijong went into exile, and King Myeongjong was placed on the throne beginning its military rule.
+In 1179, the young general Kyŏng Tae-sŭng rose to power and began attempting to restore the monarch's full power and purge the state's corruption with his elite guard unit known as the Tobang.

-However, he died in 1183 and was succeeded by Yi Ui-min, who came from a nobi (enslaved person) background.
-His unrestrained corruption and cruelty led to a coup by general Choe Chung-heon, who assassinated Yi Ui-min and took supreme power in 1197.
-For the next 61 years, the Choe house ruled as military dictators, maintaining the Kings as puppet monarchs; Choe Chung-heon was succeeded in turn by his son Choe U, his grandson Choe Hang and his great-grandson Choe Ui.
+However, he died in 1183 and was succeeded by Yi Ŭi-min, who came from a nobi (enslaved person) background.
+His unrestrained corruption and cruelty led to a coup by general Ch'oe Ch'ung-hŏn, who assassinated Yi Ui-min and took supreme power in 1197.
+For the next 61 years, the Ch'oe house ruled as military dictators, maintaining the Kings as puppet monarchs; Ch'oe Ch'ung-hŏn was succeeded in turn by his son Ch'oe U, his grandson Ch'oe Hang and his great-grandson Ch'oe Ŭi.

-Choe Chungheon forced Myeongjong off the throne and replaced him with King Sinjong.
-What was different from former military leaders was the active involvement of scholars in Choe's control, notably Prime Minister Yi Gyu-bo, who was a Confucian scholar-official.
-After Sinjong died, Choe forced his son to the throne as Huijong.
+Ch'oe Ch'ung-hŏn forced Myeongjong off the throne and replaced him with King Sinjong.
+What was different from former military leaders was the active involvement of scholars in Ch'oe's control, notably Prime Minister Yi Kyu-bo, who was a Confucian scholar-official.
+After Sinjong died, Ch'oe forced his son to the throne as Huijong.
 After seven years, Huijong led a revolt but failed.
-Then, Choe found the pliable King Gojong instead.
-Although the House of Choe established strong private individuals loyal to it, continuous invasion by the Mongols ravaged the whole land, resulting in a weakened defense ability, and the power of the military regime waned.
+Then, Ch'oe found the pliable King Gojong instead.
+Although the House of Ch'oe established strong private individuals loyal to it, continuous invasion by the Mongols ravaged the whole land, resulting in a weakened defense ability, and the power of the military regime waned.